-- Class Voice, Piano, High Strings, Low Strings, Reeds, Brass, Percussion Credit granted only when taken as a minor or elective.
-Open to all students interested in playing instruments or in singing.
-Group study of instruments listed, teaching methods and fundamentals.
-These courses will be designated as Voice 2171, Piano 2171, etc. - 2171, 2172, 2271, 2272, 2371, 2372 (\$4) Two classes and six practice hours per week.
-Preceding course or placement.
+Credit granted only when taken as a minor or elective.
+Open to all students.
+These courses will be designated as Voice 2171, Piano 2171, etc.

+Two classes and six practice hours per week.
+Prerequisite: Preceding course or placement.
 (Exception: only \$2.00 for Class Voice.)